What Shuts You Down & What Turns You On

 Now for the good part.
 The part we don't spend nearly enough time on.

-What opens you up?
+What turns you on?
 What makes your body exhale?
 What makes you want to stay, want to be touched, want to be fucking seen?

-Maybe it's being told you're safe.
+Maybe it's vulnerability.
 Maybe it's being asked what you actually want.
 Maybe it's hearing your own name said soft.
 Maybe it's dirty talk that lands just right.
 Maybe it's silence.
 Maybe it's "I've got you."
-Maybe it's "you can let go."
+Maybe it's "you can let go...."

 Maybe it's being seen.
 Really seen.
 Like someone's actually looking at you, not through you to what they want you to be.